 Researching variations of your core keywords is necessary as your keywords will not receive enough activity across our network to carry your campaign.
 Often you may see that a simplified search term from your long query is performing well and getting success.

 At last, you need to remember that past successful performance is not an indicator of success in the future.
 Never be afraid to try something, to test new ad copies, bids, keywords, times, and landing pages.
-These are the ingredients that will bring a sure shot success to your campaign.
+These ingredients will bring a sure shot of success to your campaign in SERP Ranking.